 6 Rang (small grant) – a group of concerned Iranian lesbian individuals, who have come together to change and thereby struggle against the implicit and explicit homophobia present in Iranian society.
 They raise public awareness among the Iranian community of homosexual rights and issues and plan to organise an event in London to further the fight for the right to freedom of sexual orientation.

 8 April Movement – a group of Roma and others who campaign against the worsening, unchecked rise of anti-Roma, anti-Traveller racism and violence.
 The campaign is centered around two coordinated events, the traditional Roma Nation Day 8 April demonstration and the commemoration on 2 August of the genocide against the Romani people which they link with present-day killings by neo-fascists and racists.

-Alliance for Choice Derry (small grant) – an organisation that campaigns for the extension of the 1967 Abortion Act to Northern Ireland.
+Alliance for Choice Belfast (small grant) – an organisation that campaigns for the extension of the 1967 Abortion Act to Northern Ireland.
 Their work involves highlighting the tens of thousands of women from NI who have had abortions in England and elsewhere since 1967 – thereby exposing the hypocrisy of the politicians who say there is “no demand for abortion rights” in Northern Ireland.